-Instant veneers strike the balance between composite and porcelain veneers, with some customization but reduced costliness.
-Customization comes not through advanced manufacturing techniques to tailor each veneer but by picking through several pre-made sizes that can be placed on the teeth with minimal alteration.
-The veneers come in different shapes and styles; your dentist will help you to select the right instant veneer to match your teeth.
+Instant veneers strike the balance between composite and porcelain veneers, with some customization but reduced cost.
+Instead of relying on advanced manufacturing techniques to tailor a veneer to each individual tooth, patients work with their dentist to select a veneer from several pre-made sizes, shapes, and styles.
+These veneers can be placed on the teeth with minimal alteration.

-Removable veneers are the least-costly dental veneer on our list.
-Like removable false teeth, removable veneers can be snapped onto your broken teeth for an instant upgrade.
-They are made of a type of resin that’s tough but very thin.
-Like with instant veneers, you will be able to choose the look and shade of teeth that you would like to wear.
+Removable veneers are the least expensive option on our list.
+Like removable dentures, removable veneers made from a thin, durable resin can be snapped onto a damaged tooth for an instant upgrade.
+As with instant veneers, you can choose the look and shade you would like to wear.

-Removable veneers are a great alternative for those who can’t afford other treatments or aren’t suitable candidates for more extensive restorative dentistry, such as tooth replacement.
-While removable veneers shouldn’t be considered a long-term solution to problems of cracked or chipped teeth, they can be worn as needed for a simple cosmetic solution.
+Removable veneers are a simple cosmetic solution for those who can’t afford other treatments or aren’t candidates for more extensive restorative dentistry, such as tooth replacement.
+However, they shouldn’t be considered a long-term solution to cracked or chipped teeth.

 If you are considering a smile makeover but aren’t sure where to start, make an appointment at Penn Dental Family Practice to discuss your options.
 Our team of experienced cosmetic dentists provides a range of treatments, from tooth whitening to bonding, veneers, and more.